cedric-lal/boba-bundle/client/README.md

 ### `npm start`

-NOTE: npm install to run before this command\
+NOTE: npm install need to run before this command\
 NOTE: You need to start the backend API in order to search for package information

 Runs the app in the development mode.

 Access the app at http://localhost:3000/

-### `npm test`
+### `npm run test`

-NOTE: npm install to run before this command
+NOTE: npm install need to run before this command

 Launches the test runner in the interactive watch mode.\